How I found psychedelic medicine and forged a career helping others discover their true selves

 Many people ask me how I came to work with psychedelics and plant medicine.
 This is the story of how, I, a mother and a teacher developed a most unusual and unconventional profession.

 Despite my interest, going to Peru and leaving my young children behind was an impossible prospect at the time.
 I erroneously feared that altering my consciousness could threaten my ability to parent or function well in society.
-Had I known the breakthroughs that I would experience would have enhanced nearly every area of my life, I would have hopped on the first plane.
+Had I known the breakthroughs that I would experience and how they would enhance nearly every area of my life, I would have hopped on the first plane sooner.
 But like many adults, I believed my life hung in a delicate balance that I dared not disturb with a foray into the unknown.
 I soon forgot about the curiosity and life went on.

 My first plant medicine journey was not until fifteen years later when my youngest daughter graduated from high school.